wp-plugins/subscribe-to-comments-reloaded/readme.txt

 1. If you are using Subscribe To Comments by Mark Jaquith, disable it (no need to uninstall it, though)
 2. Upload the entire folder and all the subfolders to your Wordpress plugins' folder
 3. Activate it
-5. Customize the Permalink value under Settings > Subscribe to Comments > Options (first field).
+5. Customize the Permalink value under Settings > Subscribe to Comments > Management Page > Management URL.
 It **must** reflect your permalinks' structure
 5. If you don't see the checkbox to subscribe, you will have to manually edit your template, and add `<?php if (function_exists('subscribe_reloaded_show')) subscribe_reloaded_show(); ?>` somewhere in your `comments.php`
 6. If you're upgrading from a previous version, please make sure to deactivate/activate the plugin
 7. Optional: customize all the messages under Settings > Subscribe to Comments > Messages